Saturday, February 23, 2013

 Football After Party from Hell: Night Screams (1987)

-starring: Joseph Paul Manno, Ron Thomas, Randy Lundsford
+Starring: Joseph Paul Manno, Ron Thomas, Randy Lundsford

 And cue killer playing "Chopsticks" on the dead couple's piano.
 Chopsticks.
 Above all things.

 Night Screams was a good attempt for a slasher movie loaded with possible red herrings and potential suspects, but as far as I can tell that's just about it.
-The whodunit factor isn't that good as while the plot tries to imply that the killer could be anyone, everyone here was hardly suspicious. (not even the two killers hiding in the house.
-They made it too obvious in their scenes that they hadn't stepped out of the basement)
+The whodunit factor isn't that good as while the plot tries to imply that the killer could be anyone, everyone here are hardly suspicious. (not even the two killers hiding in the house.
+They made it too obvious in their scenes that they haven't stepped out of the basement)

 The kills are plenty, moderately gory and partially inventive, most of it kicking in by the last third of the film.
-It also stinks of late 80s era nostalgia (clothes, hair and all) and the twist in the end was just grim but other than that, I was really hoping it could wow me at some point, but it didn't.
+It also stinks of late 80s era nostalgia (clothes, hair and all) and the twist in the end is just grim but other than that, I was really hoping it could wow me at some point, but it didn't.
 Night Screams is just is.

 1 female kitchen knifed on the back